 Low-VOC and Zero-VOC Paints

-These types of paints have minimal or no Volatile Organic Compounds (VOCs) in their formulation.
-They are the safest for indoor use in bedrooms.
-Many people can actually sleep in bedrooms after some application that day, using a low-VOC or zero-VOC product.
+These kinds of paints contain very few or no volatile organic compounds (VOCs) in them.
+They are the safest to use inside, especially in bedrooms.
+A lot of people can actually sleep in their bedrooms after applying a low-VOC or zero-VOC product that day.

 Oil-Based Paints

-Oil-based paints will take a much longer time to cure, and they will have overpowering fumes persisting for days or even weeks after application.
-Oil-based paints are rarely used on interior walls anymore because of safety concerns.
+Oil-based paints take a lot longer to dry, and the fumes can last for days or even weeks after you use them.
+People don’t use oil-based paints on walls inside anymore because they’re worried about safety.

 Vulnerable Populations at Higher Risk